High-Dimensional Regression with Binary Coefficients. Estimating Squared Error and a Phase Transition: Model and the Main Results

 \begin{theorem} Let $\epsilon>0$ be arbitrary.
 Suppose $\max \{k,\frac{2k}{\sigma^2}+1\} \leq \exp \left( \sqrt{ C \log p } \right)$, for some $C>0$ for all $k$ and $n$.
 Suppose furthermore that $k\rightarrow \infty$ and $\sigma^2/k\rightarrow 0$ as $k\rightarrow\infty$.
 If $n\ge \left(1+\epsilon\right) n^*$, then w.h.p. as $k$ increases

 On the other hand if $\frac{1}{C} k \log k \le n\le \left(1-\epsilon\right)n^*$, then w.h.p. as $k$ increases

 \end{theorem}

 The proof of Theorem~\ref{theorem:sharptheorem} is found in Section~\ref{section:Problem_Phi2}.
 The theorem above confirms the ``all-or-nothing'' type behavior of the optimization problem $\Phi_{2}$, depending on how $n$ compares with $n^{*}$.
 Recall that, according to~\cite{wang2010information}, $n^*$ is an information theoretic lower bound for recovering $\beta^*$ from $X$ and $Y$ \emph{precisely}, and also for $n<n^*$ it does not rule out the possibility of recovering at least a fraction of bits of $\beta^*$.
 Our theorem however shows firstly that $n^*$ is exactly the infortmation theoretic threshold for exact recovery and also that if $n<n^*$ the optimization problem $\Phi_2$ fails to recover asymptotically any of the bits of $\beta^*$.
 We note also that the value of $n^*$ is naturally larger than the corresponding threshold when $k=1$, namely $2\log p/\log(1+2\sigma^{-2})$, which is asymptotically $\sigma^2\log p=n_{{\rm inf,1}}$.
-Interestingly, however the value of this weaker information theoretic bound also marks a phase transition point as we discuss in the proposition below.
+Interestingly, however this value for $n$, which has appeared also, as explained in the Introduction, as a weaker information theoretic bound also marks a phase transition point as we discuss in the proposition below.